- If you are ill, see your health care provider.

 Wright County Public Health is improving the overall health of parents, children, the community by increasing physical activity, decreasing obesity, and decreasing tobacco use and smoke exposure.

-Wright County Public Health offers training on various topics, including; Sudden Unexpected Infant Death (SUID), Abusive Head Trauma (AHT), Medication Administration, Child & Restraint Systems (C.A.R.S), Supporting Breastfeeding in Child Care Settings, and more.
+Wright County Public Health offers training on various topics, including; Sudden Unexpected Infant Death (SUID), Abusive Head Trauma (AHT), Medication Administration, Children & Restraint Systems (C.A.R.S), Supporting Breastfeeding in Child Care Settings, and more.
 Visit the calendar for a full description of the training.

 Wellness on Wheels (WOW) Van

 The WOW Van travels throughout the county to provide teaching, guidance, support, screenings, and immunizations.

 Be a part of Public Health

 We are looking for members of the community to join the Wright County Public Health Task Force which serves as a community Advisory Committee to Public Health; if you are interested, please complete the Public Health Task Force Application and follow the submission process.